hadysalama/MySongCatalog/README.md

 # MySongCatalog
 Song Catalog in Java.
-Download the Java Files and run in a Java IDE to edit or view the files.
+Clone or Download the .java Files and run in a Java IDE to edit or view the files.